FDIC's 2024 IG Report: DEI Mandate vs. Its Own Culture

 - A legally mandated DEI office

-- Annual public diversity reports
+- Annual public diversity reports submitted to Congress

 - A stated commitment from senior leadership